 In addition to the ERCOT LTSA, this resource plan takes into consideration several studies and recommendations for potential improvements in the ERCOT market.
-These are discussed in section
+These are discussed in Section 4.5 Regulatory Environment.

 The New York Mercantile Exchange ("NYMEX") Division of the Chicago Mercantile Exchange (CME") and other industry sources: power and fuel price data.